BardicDefense/purple-hack/spells.md

 creatures up to Medium size (10 for creatures Large and greater).
 Line of sight drops to 10 ft; anything in sight in the growth has heavy cover.
 The area must already have at least living brush in it for this spell to function.

+#### Protection from Undead

+_Abjuration (R: Short, D: 1 hour)_
+Up to one subject per caster level are immune to ability score and level draining by undead.
+This does not protect against other drain types.
+Saves versus Necromantic spells are one difficult level lower.

 #### Protection from Unnatural